 Enough bragging.
 Point is, you don't have to do what I did.
 You don't have to spent two decades writing and struggling and being rejected and studying and experimenting and learning from failure and success and spending big money on writing books and writing conferences.
 I've already done that.
-And I have gathered all my knowledge about plotting and characterization and distilled it into an accessible and logical format.
-(Storywriting isn't always logical, but plotting is!)
+And I have gathered all my knowledge about scenes and prose and voice and can help you apply that to your very own scenes.

-And with the magic of the internet, I can sit here in placid Indiana, and you can be wherever more interesting place you are, and we can work through your story together.
-What do you say?
+And with the magic of the internet, I can sit here in placid Indiana, and you can be wherever more interesting place you are, and we can work through your scenes together.
 It will be fun, and it will be fulfilling.
 I love helping other people with their stories (so much easier than writing my own <G>), and I'd love to explore with you.